smara97/smara97/README.md

 ### Hi there 👋

-Aout Me: I have a good experience in Machine learning, Deep learning, Data structure and Algorithms... trying apply them in Natural Language Processing (NLP) and Computer vision by different ways. 🖥️</br>
+:boy: About Me: I have a good experience in Machine learning, Deep learning, Data structure and Algorithms... trying apply them in Natural Language Processing (NLP) and Computer vision by different ways. 🖥️</br>

 🔭 I’m currently working as Data Scientist at Wakeb(Egypt).</br>
 🌱 I’m currently learning Graph with Machine Learning and MLOps.</br>